 What is machine learning and how does it work?

-Simply put, machine learning is a subset of artificial intelligence that allows computers to learn from their own experiences — much like we do when learning or picking up a new skill.
-When implemented correctly, the technology can perform certain complex tasks better than any human, and often within seconds.
+Machine learning is a subset of artificial intelligence that allows computers to learn from their own experiences — much like we do when picking up a new skill.
+When implemented correctly, the technology can perform some tasks better than any human, and often within seconds.

-Given how pervasive machine learning has become in today’s society, you may wonder how it works and what its limitations are.
-To that end, here’s a simple primer on the technology.
-Don’t worry if you don’t have a background in computer science — this article is just a high-level overview of what happens under the hood.
+With how common machine learning has become today, you may wonder how it works and what its limitations are.
+So here’s a simple primer on the technology.
+Don’t worry if you don’t have a background in computer science — this article is a high-level overview of what happens under the hood.

 What is machine learning?

-Even though many people conflate the terms machine learning (ML) and artificial intelligence (AI), there’s actually a distinction between the two.
-To understand why, it’s worth talking about how artificial intelligence started off in the first place.
+Even though many people use the terms machine learning (ML) and artificial intelligence (AI) interchangeably, there’s actually a difference between the two.

 Early applications of AI, theorized around 50 years or so ago, were extremely basic by today’s standards.
 A chess game where you play against computer-controlled opponents, for instance, could once be considered revolutionary.
 It’s easy to see why — the ability to solve problems based on a set of rules can qualify as basic “intelligence”, after all.
 These days, however, we’d consider such a system extremely rudimentary as it lacks experience — a key component of human intelligence.
 This is where machine learning comes in.